 - Shoot using the camera’s self-timer or at a fast speed.
 You have to remember that for bracketing, you must keep the frame.

-- Use a tripod, because if you are going to apply bracketing manually, it is an indispensable element.
+- Use a tripod because it is an indispensable element if you apply it to the bracket manually.
 With this element, you will keep the frame.

 - Make sure that the objects to be photographed are static.